octodemo/csharp-copilot-workshop/README.md

 ### Generate the .csproj File
-Navigate to your `.csproj` file in the `/src` directory, highlight any contents, and ask Copilot to generate the contents for the `.csproj` file.
+Navigate to your `.csproj` file in the `/src` directory - if it doesn't have one already, create the file and name it based on your project name, ie: `MyCSharpProject.csproj`.
+Navigate to Copilot Chat to generate the contents for the `.csproj` file.
 Ask Copilot to use .NET version 7 and to include the appropriate `ItemGroup` elements.

 ```csharp
 // Create a .NET project file that targets .NET 7.0, outputs an executable, and includes Program.cs and all C# files in the Classes directory